DanSimonet/Dark-Side-Networks/README.md

 ## License

 This data and analysis are being prepared for publication and review.
 The repository is copyrighted and no permission is granted to re-analyse the data for publication or reuse any of the materials.
-After publication publication code and data will ultimately be GPL-2; all measurement scales retain existing licence;
+After publication, code and data will ultimately be GPL-2; all measurement scales retain existing licence.

 Any publication that re-uses the data should cite this publication.